aryianj/personal-website/README.md

-#Personal Website
+###Personal Website

+## To Dos
+1. Make it responsive for mobile and tablet sizes.

-Made with React, Tailwind, EmailJS, Vercel, and love. <3
+##Made with React, Tailwind, EmailJS, Vercel, and love. <3